 Autism Spectrum Disorder (ASD) is most often diagnosed in childhood.
 Currently, autism is 4 times more common in boys than girls.
-However, research suggests that girls and gender non-conforming youth with autism may be getting overlooked.
+However, research suggests that we may be overlooking girls and gender non-conforming youth with autism.
 What happens when these individuals grow up?
 How might the symptoms, evaluation and treatment of autism look different in adulthood?

 The Center for Disease Control (CDC) defines autism as “a developmental disability caused by differences in the brain.”
 Autism looks different in each person.
 The National Institute of Mental Health (NIMH) lists many signs and symptoms.
 Common symptoms include difficulty with eye contact, struggling with transitions or being sensitive to sensory inputs.
 NIMH also notes that some people on the autism spectrum may excel at math, science or other fields.